trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 - true (default)
 - false

-This configuration options is set to False when `deployment_type` is set to `minimal`.
+This configuration option is set to False when `deployment_type` is set to `minimal`.

 ---